muntasimulhaque/muntasimulhaque.github.io/_posts/2024-12-16-website-design.md

 I started with controlling the UI and UX aspects of the site as much as possbile.
 That needed me to exercise that much control through code and as a result made things kinda complicated for me.
 Because, well, there are different screen sizes and to make the site look good at every device, you need to control every aspect of the site.

 I was happy that way because I could give the user the look and feel the way I wanted them to have.
 But then again, modern brosers have sane defaults now and trying to control everything would just make things more complicated at my end.
-Simplciity was my goal from day one.
+Simplicity was my goal from day one.
 And I know what I want and what I don't.

 I want to give the reader a site that is simple, minimal and gives a welcominmg feel.